veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +-------------------------------+-----------------------------------------------------------------+
 ```

+&nbsp; \
 Note: Unless specifically called out, multi-byte integers SHALL be stored in big-endian byte order

 ## RTMP Message Format

 Adobe's Real-Time Messaging Protocol (RTMP) is an application-level protocol designed for the multiplexing and packetizing of multimedia streams—such as audio, video, and interactive content, for transmission over network protocols like TCP.
 A fundamental feature of [[RTMP](#rtmp)] is the Chunk Stream, which facilitates the multiplexing, packetizing, and prioritization of messages, integral to the protocol's real-time capabilities. \
 &nbsp; \
 The legacy RTMP specification in [Section 6.1](https://veovera.github.io/enhanced-rtmp/docs/legacy/rtmp-v1-0-spec.pdf#page=22) elaborates on the RTMP Message Format, providing precise encoding guidelines for the RTMP message header, inclusive of field widths and byte order.
 However, this portrayal might be somewhat confusing because RTMP messages, when transported over the Chunk Stream, don't literally conform to this depicted format.
 An RTMP Message is divided into two principal components: a message virtual header and a message payload.
-The 'virtual' descriptor indicates that while RTMP messages are carried within the RTMP Chunk Stream, their headers are conceptually encoded as Chunk Message Headers.
+The "virtual" descriptor indicates that while RTMP messages are carried within the RTMP Chunk Stream, their headers are conceptually encoded as Chunk Message Headers.
 When these are decoded from the RTMP Chunk Stream, the underlying transport layer, the resulting format is to be understood as a virtual header.
 This abstract representation aligns with the structured format and semantics detailed in the legacy RTMP specification.
 Detailed next is the format of the message virtual header and some additional related information.

 - Message virtual header